transcend-io/terragrunt-atlantis-config/README.md

 # Terragrunt Atlantis Config

-Generates Atlantis Config for Terragrunt projects"
+Generate Atlantis Config for Terragrunt projects.

-## What is this?
+## What is this

-Atlantis (runatlantis.io) is an awesome tool for automating terraform pull request automation.
-Each repo can define a yaml config file that specifies which terraform modules depend on other modules so that PRs that affect dependent modules will also make `terraform plan`s appear for the depending modules.
+[Atlantis](runatlantis.io) is an awesome tool for Terraform pull request automation.
+Each repo can have a YAML config file that defines Terraform module dependendcies, so that PRs that affect dependent modules will automatically generate `terraform plan`s for those modules.

-Bring in terragrunt (https://terragrunt.gruntwork.io/), a thin terraform wrapper that has a concept of dependencies built into its configuration.
+[Terragrunt](https://terragrunt.gruntwork.io) is a Terraform wrapper, which has the concept of dependencies built in to its configuration.

-This tool creates yaml for terragrunt projects by:
+This tool creates YAML configurations for Terragrunt projects by:

 - Finding all `terragrunt.hcl` in a repo
-- Evaluating their dependency and terraform source blocks to find their dependencies
+- Evaluating their dependency and Terraform source blocks to find their dependencies
 - Creating a Directed Acyclic Graph of all dependencies
-- Constructing and logging yaml in Atlantis' config spec that reflects the graph
+- Constructing and logging YAML in Atlantis' config spec that reflects the graph

-This is especially useful for companies that use monorepos for their terragrunt config (like we do at Transcend-io), and have thousands of lines of config.
+This is especially useful for organizations that use monorepos for their Terragrunt config (as we do at Transcend), and have thousands of lines of config.

 ## Installation and Usage

-Install via brew:
+Install via Homebrew:

 ```bash
 brew install transcend-io/tap/terragrunt-atlantis-config